LuccaWang404/Ryujinx-ava-installers/README_EN.md

 After the association, the default associated program of the NSP package in Windows is the Ryujinx.

-Now, double-click the file, you can start the game in the NSP package* directly.
+Now, double-click the file, you can start the game contains in the NSP package* directly.

 ❗️ ***The NSP file can only be the base NSP, not Update/DLC packages.***